microsoft/dotnet/releases/reference-assemblies/README.md

 ### SDK-style project

-Add `TargetFramework` property and a `PackageReference` like in the following example `csproj` file:
+Add the `TargetFramework` property and a `PackageReference` like in the following example `csproj` file:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">